Up from the Ranks: Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, Up from the Ranks was made in cooperation with the Director of Public Information, Herbert Lash.
 The film was created as a morale boosting propaganda film with another purpose, to show how officer training produced future leaders in the Canadian Army.

 Up from the Ranks, although using some compilation documentary techniques incorporating newsreel material in the initial scenes, was a docudrama that relied heavily on original footage shot at a military base in Canada, using officers-in-training who were the "actors".
-Director Julian Roffman was able to cast a number of trainees who would provide a realistic if "wooden" performance as officers.
+Director Julian Roffman was able to cast a number of trainees who would provide a realistic, if "wooden", performance as officers.
 The "stars" of Up from the Ranks were identified in a contemporary review of the film, that appeared in the September 3, 1943 issue of the Winnipeg Tribune: "Stars of 'Up From the Ranks' are mostly youthful commissioned officers who came to Canada as sergeants.
 There Is Lieut.
 Roily Ashman, a woodmlll worker near Ottawa; Lieut.
 Bill Connelly, who did a little radio singing in Ottawa and worked as a salesman; Lieut.
 John Taylor was a bank clerk; Lieut.
 Smith, a mechanic; Lieut.
 Paul Richard, a radio station manager in Quebec; Lieut.
 Marc Talbot was a foreman of a paper mill; Lieut.
-Harry Mar - sales, cafe proprietor from the United States, and Lieut.
+Harry Mar - sales, café proprietor from the United States, and Lieut.
 Bill Tichnor was a Ford mechanic.
 Roger Monast, the French lad in the film, was a stunt flier in 'Captains of the Clouds'.
 He was washed out of the R.C.A.F. after a crash."

 Reception

 Up from the Ranks was produced in 35 mm for the theatrical market, bit was also destined for showings to a military audience.
 Each film was shown over a six-month period as part of the shorts or newsreel segments in approximately 800 theatres across Canada.
 The NFB had an arrangement with Famous Players theatres to ensure that Canadians from coast-to-coast could see them, with further distribution by Columbia Pictures.

-After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films for another year or two.
+After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films by another year or two.
 They were also made available to film libraries operated by university and provincial authorities.
 A total of 199 films were produced before the series was canceled in 1959.